19hours/sg-statutes/Acts/Residential Property Act.md

 (a) in the case of a Singapore company which does not own any residential property that is not non-restricted residential property, the Singapore company has become a foreign company without obtaining the prior written approval of the Controller under section 14; or

-(b) in the case of a Singapore company which owns any residential property that is not non-restricted residential property, the Singapore company has become a converted foreign company without obtaining the prior written approval of the Minister under section 26.
+(b) in the case of a Singapore company which owns any residential property that is not non-restricted residential property, the Singapore company has become a converted foreign company without obtaining the prior written approval of the Controller under section 26.

 [9/2006]

+[35/2010 wef 17/01/2011]

 (5) The Controller shall, upon the application by any Singapore company which is a holder of a certificate issued by the Controller under subsection (2), cancel the certificate if the Controller is satisfied that the Singapore company does not own any residential property that is not non-restricted residential property.

 [9/2006]

-(6) Any Singapore company which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.
+(6) Any Singapore company which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.

 [9/2006]

+[35/2010 wef 17/01/2011]

 ### Vesting of residential properties in Singapore limited liability partnerships